duncanmcclean/simple-commerce/CONTRIBUTING.md

 ```

 And then just run `composer install` and Simple Commerce should be installed and you can work on your first pull request! 🥳

+Oh any by the way, you might want to copy over `phpunit-example.xml` to `phpunit.xml` so you can run tests against a MySQL database.